db-migrate/node-db-migrate/README.md

   --env, -e             The environment to run the migrations under.    [default: "dev"] --migrations-dir, -m  The directory containing your migration files.  [default: "./migrations"] --count, -c           Max number of migrations to run.
-  --verbose, -v         Verbose mode.                                   [default: false] --config              Location of the database.json file.             [default: "./database.json"]
+  --dry-run             Prints the SQL but doesn't run it.              [boolean] --verbose, -v         Verbose mode.                                   [default: false] --config              Location of the database.json file.             [default: "./database.json"]
 ```